 Dylan’s practice also includes conducting and overseeing workplace investigations in situations involving allegations of harassment, violence, and discrimination.

 Dylan has represented clients in mediations and arbitrations, and has appeared before all levels of Court in Alberta as well as the Federal Court of Canada.

 Dylan also represents plaintiffs and defendants in general commercial and civil litigation matters including the representation of business people and organizations in commercial disputes, including fraud and breach of contract claims.

 He received his bachelor’s degree in fine arts from the Alberta College of Art and Design, his LL.B. from the University of Alberta and his Certificate in Pension Law from Osgoode Hall Law School.

-Since 2013, Dylan has been a regular guest lecturer at the University of Calgary Faculty of Law on the topic of employment law.
+Since 2013, Dylan has been a regular guest lecturer at the University of Calgary’s Faculty of Law on the topic of employment law.
 He regularly speaks at conferences and seminars and has provided training on a variety of employment matters, including wrongful dismissals, privacy, disability management, drug and alcohol issues, and employment standards.
-He has worked for the Alberta Municipal Government Board and now volunteers as a member of the City of Calgary Licence and Community Standards Appeal Board where he adjudicates City Bylaws matters.
+He has worked for the Alberta Municipal Government Board and has volunteered as a member of the City of Calgary Licence and Community Standards Appeal Board since 2010 where he adjudicates City Bylaws matters.